imgnxorg/.github/profile/README.md

 # Pricing

-All plans include Live Chat and Ticket Support
+All plans include Live Chat and Ticket Support at www.imgfunnels.com.

 ## Examples: